Why is Wattala so Popular?

 Nestled between Colombo North on the south, Dikkowita on the north and the Indian ocean lies the suburban city of Wattala.

-So, what makes Wattala a popular destination above other urban and sub-urban cities in the country?
+So, what makes Wattala city a popular destination above other urban and sub-urban cities in the country?

 Located in an environment where people are gentle.
 Everyone has time for the other and to live in harmony.
 There is a fine balance of urbanisation and country values as all the conveniences are close at hand.
 Schools, Banks, Supermarkets, bakeries, restaurants, cafés, it’s all there in around Wattala.
 The town is away from the hustle and bustle of the city, yet it is a key urban centre with all the conveniences and facilities.
-Wattala has some must-see attractions, but there are some interesting spots in the surrounding area.
+Wattala has some must-see attractions, but there are some interesting spots in the surrounding area with lands for sale in Wattala.

 With a population slightly above 180,000, it is nestled in a peaceful environment of a multi-religious, multi-ethnic and multi-cultural society.
 The local inhabitants have traditionally been fisher folk and the working class blue collar workers.
 However more and more white collar workers and professionals have made Wattala their home and more are likely to move in due course to expanding transport links and increase in the Colombo workforce.
 There are many Churches, Buddhist temples, Hindu temples and mosques spread throughout the area.
 Though it is a majority Roman Catholic area, people of many faiths live here in peaceful coexistence.